 WritersCorps Sites Listed by Neighborhoods:

 Bayview Hunters Point YMCA is a premier community organization for children, youth, adults, and seniors to develop mind, body, and spirit to their fullest potential in a safe environment.
-WritersCorps provides after-school writing workshops to teens and transitional age youth.
+WritersCorps provides after-school writing workshops to teens and transitional age youth in our Make/Do program.

 3rd Street Youth Center & Clinic is a community based agency providing youth in the Bayview Hunters Point with medical and behavioral health services that encourage them to make decisions that support their health, safety and development.
-WritersCorps provides after-school writing workshops.
+WritersCorps provides after-school writing workshops in our Make/Do program.

 College Track San Francisco is the catalyst for change for under-resourced high school students who are motivated to earn a college degree.
-WritersCorps provides after-school workshops at College Track.
+WritersCorps provides after-school workshops at College Track in our Make/Do program.

 Sanchez College Preparatory School is a public elementary school.
-WritersCorps works with several 5th grade classes.
+WritersCorps works with several 5th grade classes during the school day.

 San Francisco Main Public Library provides free and equal access to information, media and workshops designed to enhance literacy, self-expression and research skills.
-WritersCorps partners with the library’s Teen Services to provide after-school workshops, which currently take place on Tuesday afternoons.
-For more information about the WritersCorps workshop for teens at the Main Library, see our workshop listing here and contact teen librarian Eric Hannan at 415-557-4426 or ehannan [at] sfpl [dot] org.
+WritersCorps partners with the library’s Teen Services to provide WORD, our after-school writing and art workshop.
+For more information see our workshop listing here and contact teen librarian Eric Hannan at 415-557-4426 or ehannan [at] sfpl [dot] org.

 Diamond Heights Area